 Motherson Sumi Systems Q2 net profit falls 7.6 pc to Rs 457.82 cr

-"Our teams are working very hard to stabilise the operations in the new plants and to maintain the growth and profitability," he said.
-Revenue of standalone business dropped 18 per cent to Rs 1,593 crore as compared to Rs 1,950 crore in the year-ago quarter due to lower demand in the domestic market, the company said.
+"Our teams are working very hard to stabilize the operations in the new plants and to maintain the growth and profitability," he said.
+Revenue of standalone business dropped 18 percent to Rs 1,593 crore as compared to Rs 1,950 crore in the year-ago quarter due to lower demand in the domestic market, the company said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)